-since the convolution is the numerical program that corresponds to the sum of two independent random variables.
-Computing this sum requires the pre-image $\{(i,j)|f(i,j) = k\}$ and, hence, the inverse f^{-1} .
-Setting i = k - j and varying i from $-\infty$ to ∞ yields the usual formula of the discrete convolution.
+where f(i, j) = i + j, since the convolution is the numerical program that corresponds to the sum of two independent random variables.
+Computing this function requires the pre-image $\{(i, j)|f(i, j) = k\}$ and, hence, the inverse f^{-1} .
+Setting i = k - j and varying ifrom $-\infty$ to ∞ yields the usual formula of the discrete convolution.

-Indeed, requiring the inverse of the state transition functions is characteristic for all the operators employed in the numerical programs of the DTA studies.
+Indeed, requiring the inverse of the transition functions is characteristic for all the operators employed in the numerical programs of the DTA studies.
 For this reason we call the approach taken a backward method.
 The problem with using the backward method in a systematic derivation of the numerical program is that the pre-image needs to be computed.
 That problem is hidden by employing operators like the discrete convolution.
-But using these operators fails with multi-dimensional state variables as in [3] or [6].
+But using these operators fails with multi-dimensional state variables as in [2] or [5].
 The need to avoid the computation of the pre-image provided the stimulus for our developing of the forward method which we turn our attention to in the next section.